SOCIAL DISTANCING & THE CITY

 Map-based Interactive Visualization

 The resulting datasets can be explored through a map-based interactive visualization implemented with Mapbox with a style inspired by the work of Amelia Harvey.
-The visualization currently includes four layers:
+The visualization currently includes the following layers:

 - Pedestrian Areas

 - Public Transport Modalities